 Composite£1,200 – £3,500Strong, weather-resistant, good insulationHigher upfront cost

-If you’re looking for affordability and low maintenance, uPVC is a great choice.
-If durability and a sleek design are your priorities, aluminium French doors are worth the investment.
+If you’re looking for affordability and low maintenance, white uPVC French doors are a popular option for homeowners seeking a clean, classic look at a budget-friendly price.
+If durability and a sleek design are your priorities, anthracite grey uPVC French doors or aluminium alternatives are both worth the investment for modern homes.

 2. Cost of French Doors by Glazing Type